open-component-model/podinfo/podinfo-helm/README.md

 ## Description

-This folder contains a component that has a HelmChart based Resource in it.
+This folder contains a component that has a HelmChart based component in it.
 It also contains a Localization, Configuration and Resource objects.

 The localization config object can be found in `localization-config.yaml` file.